-Donald Trump Slammed For Giving Huge Smile, Thumbs-Up In Photo With Baby Who Lost Both Parents In El Paso
+Donald Trump Slammed For Giving Huge Smile, Thumbs Up In Photo With Baby Who Lost Both Parents In El Paso

 The photo was shared on Melania Trump’s Twitter account, though the baby was not identified in the picture, Talking Points Memo editor Josh Marshall reported on Twitter.

 Many others have criticized Donald Trump for appearing to treat the visits to the mass shooting victims as something more resembling a campaign stop.
-Trump was seen smiling and laughing as he posed with hospital workers, and the White House later release a campaign-style video of Trump shaking hands with hospital staff, overlaid with inspirational music.
+Trump was seen smiling and laughing as he posed with hospital workers, and the White House later released a campaign-style video of Trump shaking hands with hospital staff, overlaid with inspirational music.

 From the First Lady’s twitter account, this appears to be the baby both of whose parents died shielding him from the El Paso shooter.
 The baby in question was discharged the day before and brought back for Trumps visit.
 Child is not id’d on @flotus account.
 But appears to… pic.twitter.com/17L6XQROMS